lammps/lammps/doc/src/read_data.rst

-   LAMMPS allows specification of general triclinic simulation boxes as a convenience for users who may be converting data from solid-state crystallograhic representations for input to LAMMPS.
-   However, as explained on the :doc:`Howto_triclinic
-   <Howto_triclinic>` doc page, internally LAMMPS only uses restricted
-   triclinic simulation boxes.
-This means the box and atom information (coordinates, velocities) in the data file are converted from general to restricted triclinic form as soon as the file is read.
+   LAMMPS allows specification of general triclinic simulation boxes as a convenience for users who may be converting data from solid-state crystallograhic representations or ftom DFT codes for input to LAMMPS.
+However, as explained on the :doc:`Howto_triclinic <Howto_triclinic>` doc page, internally LAMMPS only uses restricted triclinic simulation boxes.
+This means the box and per-atom information (e.g. coordinates, velocities) in the data file are converted from general to restricted triclinic form as soon as the file is read.
+This means other sections of the data file must specify their per-atom data appropriately.
+This requirement is explained below for the relevant sections.
 The :doc:`Howto_triclinic <Howto_triclinic>` doc page also discusses other LAMMPS commands which can input/output general triclinic representations of the simulation box and per-atom data.

 The following explanations apply to all 3 kinds of simulation boxes: orthogonal, restricted triclinic, and general triclinic.

 If the system is periodic (in a dimension), then atom coordinates can be outside the bounds (in that dimension); they will be remapped (in a periodic sense) back inside the box.
+For triclinic boxes, periodicity in x,y,z refers to the faces of the parallelepided defined by the **A**,**B**,**C** edge vectors of the simuation box.
+See the :doc:`boundary <boundary>` command doc page for a fuller discussion.

 Note that if the *add* option is being used to add atoms to a simulation box that already exists, this periodic remapping will be performed using simulation box bounds that are the union of the existing box and the box boundaries in the new data file.

 If the system is non-periodic (in a dimension), then an image flag for that direction has no meaning, since there cannot be periodic images